-Here is an example of how Time magazine tried to bamboozle us by presenting statistics in a way that not only skews the truth but insults our intelligence.
+The following shows how Time magazine tried to bamboozle its readers by presenting statistics in a way that not only skews the truth but insults their intelligence.

 I wrote this commentary about Time magazine in part to commemorate my first encounter with blatant mainstream-media bias against men.

 When reporting on gender issues, the media sometimes misrepresent statistics in a way that severely disfigures the reality of the sexes.

 Take Time magazine’s report from some years ago comparing male and female victims of workplace violence.
 At the bottom of Time’s archived page entitled “Odds & Trends: Nov.
 1, 1990” (you must be a Time subscriber) is what Darrell Huff, author of How to Lie with Statistics, would call a “statisticulation,” the misinforming of people via statistical manipulation.
 Here is Time’s statisticulation exactly as the magazine printed it:

 THE LEADING CAUSE OF DEATH ON THE JOB FOR WOMEN IS HOMICIDE.
 OF WOMEN FATALLY HURT AT WORK FROM 1980 TO 1985, 42% WERE MURDERED, 64% BY GUN.
 AMONG MEN, ACCIDENTS ARE THE TOP OCCUPATIONAL KILLER; HOMICIDES ACCOUNT FOR JUST 12%.

 Describing the men’s homicide rate as “just 12%,” Time completes its statisticulation, its lie that those at work who face the far greater risk of murder are women.

 To coax readers into accepting the lie as fact, Time first had to deceive them into thinking that as many workplace women are fatally hurt as men.
 It achieved that deception, at least to its own liking, by simply omitting the actual workplace homicide numbers.